ibiene-ds/ibiene-ds.github.io/_posts/2022-09-06-customer-segmentation.md

 The Senior Management team from our client, a supermarket chain, are disagreeing about how customers are shopping, and how lifestyle choices may affect which food areas customers are shopping into, or more interestingly, not shopping into.

-They have asked us to use data, and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories - aiding business understanding of the customer base, and to enhance the relevancy of targeted messaging & customer communications.
+They have asked us to use their customer data and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories - aiding business understanding of the customer base, and to enhance the relevancy of targeted messaging & customer communications.

 Since this is an *unsupervised* classification problem, the k-Means clustering algorithm would do a superb job in segmenting the customer base.
 <br>